odoo-ps/psae-btco/docs/exercises/gems_education.md

 - Set the technical name of the new module that you will create to `gems_education` and set the general name to _GEMS Education_
 - Ensure to show the module on the app screen and set an appropriate logo
-- All faculty members and students will be records of the `res.partner` model and there should be a way to distinguish between them
+- All faculty members and students will be records of the `res.users` model and there should be a way to distinguish between them
 - A school can have many faculty members, students, classrooms, subjects, and sessions, and no two schools should share the same record (hint: use `one2many` relational fields)